KyleAMathews/typefaces/README.md

 require css, then you’ll need to manually integrate the index.css and font files from the package into your build system.

+### Alternatives without Webpack

+- For Ember users, there is an addon https://github.com/jeffjewiss/ember-typeface

 ## Adding other fonts

 The easiest way to find out if your favorite typeface is supported is by